novaway/elasticsearch-client/README.md

 ## Recommended usage with Symfony

-If you are using this library in a symfony project, we recommend to use it as service.
+If you are using this library in a symfony project, we recommend to use it as service, in comnbination with https://github.com/novaway/elasticsearch-bundle, which provides, among others, a ClientFactory.

 ```yml
 # services.yml